34 marvelous hidden gems in Portugal

 Location: Castelo de Monsaraz – Parking lot

-19. Baloiรงo do Mezio, the highest swing in Portugal
+26. Baloiço do Mezio, one of the highest swings in Portugal

-The Mezio swing sits on a rocky mountain in the beautiful Peneda-Gerรชs National Park in the North of Portugal.
+The Mezio swing sits on a rocky mountain in the beautiful Peneda-Gerês National Park in the North of Portugal.
 You cannot imagine a more picturesque landscape than this!

 The swing is easy to get to if you have a car.
 In case you are traveling around Northern Portugal, you must stop at this swing to admire the views!
 We left our car next to the road and then walked to the swing.
 It is about a 5-minute walk from the road.